 Mobile app

 If you plan on trading via mobile, check the App Store and Google Play to see how other customers rate its ease of use.
-You can also check whether you can access your paper trading account via the app.
+You can also check if you can access your paper trading account via the app.

 Educational resources